macder/wfv-validation/README.md

 WFV adheres to a "filter but don't escape on input" philosophy.

 The responsibility of form validation is filtering input as defined by a set of rules and constraints.
-Encoding data should be done at runtime when some context requires it, e.g output to external systems - database, API endpoint, etc.
+Encoding should be done during runtime when some context requires it, e.g output to external systems - database, API endpoint, etc.

 Manipulating data without context is not useful and introduces more problems than it solves.
 Remember [Magic Quotes](http://php.net/manual/en/security.magicquotes.php)?